Elliptic and Pseudo-Parabolic PDE System with Orientation-Adaptive Anisotropy: Introduction

-On the other hand, the energies considered in \cite{berkels2006cartoon, AMSU202411} are nonconvex, and minimal uniqueness of minimizers is not guaranteed.
-Therefore, in the mathematical analysis of the associated minimization problem, the estimate of the initial condition for the corresponding minimization schemes plays an important role, since the quality of the output strongly depends on the initial data.
-For the image data $u$, it is reasonable and natural to set the given data $ u_{\mathrm{org}} $ as the initial condition.
-In contrast, for the orientation variable $ \alpha $, it is quite difficult to obtain reliable reference data.
-To date, however, the concrete procedure for specifying such an estimated initial condition has not been clarified, and no convincing or natural method has been explicitly provided in the previous works, including \cite{berkels2006cartoon, AMSU202411}.
+Since the energy $ E = E(\alpha, u) $ is a nonconvex functional, uniqueness of minimizers is not generally guaranteed.
+Therefore, the choice of initial data plays an important role in the corresponding minimization process.
+For the image variable $u$, it is natural to use the given image data $u_{\mathrm{org}}$ as the initial value.
+In contrast, for the orientation variable $\alpha$, it is not easy to prepare reliable initial data.
+However, previous studies have not provided a sufficiently natural and explicit procedure for determining the initial orientation data.

-In this paper, we aim to address this issue by developing a method that enables the orientation $ \alpha $ to be computed automatically within the equation.
-As a possible approach, we consider the system (S), which is derived from the following evolution equation:

-obtained by removing the time derivative term of $ \alpha $ from the model proposed in \cite{AMSU202411}.
-Here, $ u' $ denotes the time derivative of $ u $, $ \frac{\delta}{\delta [\alpha,u]} E $ represents the variation of the energy functional, and $ -\mathit{\Delta}_0 $ denotes the maximal monotone operator associated with the Laplacian under homogeneous Dirichlet boundary conditions.

-In the system \eqref{eneukai1}, the absence of the time derivative of $ \alpha $ has the advantage that the initial data of $ \alpha $ is automatically determined by the system itself.
-However, this simultaneously weakens the driving force of energy dissipation, and consequently it is expected to be more challenging to construct a stable minimization process based on the system \eqref{eneukai1}.

-In view of these, we set the goal of this paper to establish the following Main Theorem: \ and especially, we note:
+As a mathematical framework for this issue, we introduce a formulation in which the time derivative term of $\alpha$ is removed.
+More precisely, we consider the following system obtained from the variational system proposed in \cite{AMSU202411} by removing the time-derivative of $\alpha$:

+This formulation has the feature that the initial value of $\alpha$ is determined implicitly through the elliptic part of the system within the time-discrete scheme.
+On the other hand, since the time-evolution structure for $\alpha$ is removed, the conventional energy-dissipation structure becomes weaker.
+Consequently, standard arguments relying on the full dissipative structure cannot be directly applied.

+The essential mathematical difficulty lies in constructing a stable variational time-evolution scheme compatible with both the elliptic equation for $ \alpha $ and the weakened dissipative structure.
+In view of this difficulty, the Main Theorem of this paper establishes the well-posedness of the system (S), namely, existence, uniqueness, and continuous dependence of solutions, together with an energy-dissipation inequality within the above smooth anisotropy framework.
+Furthermore, we show that the proposed time-discretization scheme determines the initial orientation data consistently with the continuous model.
+These assertions constitute the main results of this paper.

+The main results are obtained by means of a time-discretization method.
+The proposed scheme is regarded not only as an analytical approximation method, but also as a constructive procedure for variational time evolution involving the determination of the initial orientation data.

+The organization of this paper is as follows.
+Section 2 presents preliminaries.
+Section 3 describes the main results, including the Main Theorem and the time-discretization scheme.
+Section 4 establishes auxiliary results for the time-discretization scheme.
+Finally, Section 5 proves the Main Theorem.